cometdfw/training-labs/_posts/2022-11-16-vvpc-02-vpc-implementation.md

+---
-# Section 2: vPC Implementation
+title: "vPC Part 2: vPC Implementation"
+layout: post
+---

 > In this section, you will implement the feature of Virtual Port-Channel (vPC) on the Nexus switches.